-Chapter 11.
 Data Management Scoping

-This chapter contains information on the data management resources that may be used by an ILE program or service program.
-Before reading this chapter, you should understand the data management scoping concepts described in "Data Management Scoping Rules" on page 41.
+This topic contains information on the data management resources that may be used by an ILE program or service program.
+Before reading this, you should understand the data management scoping concepts described in "Data Management Scoping Rules" on page 43.